Academics

 • Shape their moral character through Jewish values

 In text classes, we ground discussion in classical Jewish Text–primarily the Hebrew Bible (Tanakh), Mishnah, and Talmud.
-The language comes alive as we teach our students to look at these texts from many different angles, just as one captures the radiance of a diamond by looking at its many facets.
-Seeing a text or an issue from multiple perspectives makes for great students, great citizens, great connectors, and great leaders in every field and endeavor.
-Anchored in tradition and immersed in the present, Jewish Studies faculty guides our students in Holy Remembering and inspired action today.
+Courses further include Shoah, Wisdom/Hokhma, Israel, and Jewish Philosophy.
+The issues and values comes alive as we teach our students to look at these texts from many different angles.
+In fact, the Torah’s radiance is often compared to a gem who’s brilliance is multiplied by it's many facets.
+This “Jewish way of looking” at a text or an issue makes for great students, great citizens, great connectors, and great leaders in every field and endeavor.

 Through text, history, and experience, the Jewish Studies department empowers students to continue to live a life imbued with kedushah, holiness, purpose, and engagement with the world.